 This plant produces an abundance of large, ovoid, red or white edible fruits year-round.
 The fruit has a sweet taste similar to grapes and is high in vitamin C, minerals, and dietary fiber.
 It can be consumed fresh, dried, or processed into syrup, jams, or jellies.
 All parts of the plant are edible, and the leaves can be used in teas or as seasoning, while the bark can be used as a substitute for cinnamon.

-The slender branches are used to make fish traps.
-The small fruit is sweet and eaten by people, animals and birds when ripe.
-The roots and fruits are believed to be an effective snakebite remedy.
-Roots of this plant are also used in some African communities medicinally.
-A research has been successful forusing this plant in treatments of hepatitis C.
+The slender branches of Flueggea virosa are used to make fish traps, and the roots and fruit are believed to be an effective snakebite remedy.
+A research study has also found that this plant can be used in the treatment of hepatitis C.

 This plant is low maintenance and does not require additional feeding once established.
 It attracts birds and butterflies and can be used for creating a hedge or barrier.